Amazon's Super Bowl ad replaces Alexa with stars

 Naturally, Alexa recovers just in time.

-In a press release, Amazon said: "It was all just a bad nightmare."
+In a statement, Amazon said: "It was all just a bad nightmare."

 I'm not sure what a good nightmare looks like.